JimHenegan/Make-BLSA-Open-and-Permissioned-Datasets-for-GAAIN/readme.md

 ### Pull or download this repository

-Here what the folder structure for the project should look like once you have pulled or downloaded the repository:
+Here's what the folder structure for the project should look like once you have pulled or downloaded the repository:

 ```
 root/